netdata/netdata/collectors/QUICKSTART.md

 ## Configure your application or service for monitoring

-Every collector's documentation comes with instructions on how to configure your app/service to make it availble to Netdata's collector.
+Every collector's documentation comes with instructions on how to configure your app/service to make it available to Netdata's collector.

 For example, the [Nginx collector documentation](go.d.plugin/modules/nginx/README.md) informs you that it requires that